 The test doesn’t require painkillers or sedation, but there may be moments of slight discomfort.

-Your doctor may order a barium enema if he or she suspects there is an abnormality in your lower gastrointestinal (GI) tract, which includes your rectum and colon.
+Your doctor may order a barium enema if they suspect an abnormality in your lower gastrointestinal (GI) tract.
 There are numerous conditions and symptoms that could prompt your doctor to examine your lower GI tract, including:

 - abdominal pain